 VUCA stands for volatility, uncertainty, complexity, and ambiguity.
 Volatility is the dynamic rate of change; uncertainty is a lack of predictability and information; complexity describes interdependent systems that do not exhibit clear cause and effect; and ambiguity acknowledges the difficulty of accurately assessing reality in a complex and volatile landscape.
 VUCA is dynamic and situational—sometimes things can be fairly clear but then suddenly shift due to outliers, adjacencies, and disruptions.
 Arguably, leaders today face an extended period of rising VUCA.

 - Volatility is the dynamic rate of change.
 As the pace of our world increases, what we need to do to be effective in it is constantly changing.

 - Uncertainty is the lack of predictability and information.
 It is the “fog of war” we face.
 While it would be nice to have clarity on what to do, we rarely know what our customers want and what our competitors are doing and how they will respond.

-Complexity.
-Your company, your clients and even your competitors are comprise a system that interacts with each other, but for which many of the relationships can’t be seen or well understood.
+- Complexity describes interdependent systems that do not have apparent cause and effect.
+Your company, your clients, and even your competitors comprise a system that interacts with each other, but for which many of the relationships can’t be seen or well understood.

-Ambiguity.
-All of the above creates a very ambiguous picture of both what is going on and what we need to do to improve it.
+- Ambiguity acknowledges the challenge we have in understanding and assessing reality.
+It is hard to know what is going on and what we need to do to improve it.

-VUCA was first used in 1987, drawing on the leadership theories Warren Bennis and Burt Nanus.
-We have found it an effective way of introducing uncertainty and complexity to executives that other common methods because it is stated in terms they can relate to.
+The term “VUCA” was first used in 1987, drawing on the leadership theories Warren Bennis and Burt Nanus.
+It an effective way of introducing the ideas of uncertainty and complexity to executives because it describes it in terms they can relate to.